 Forty is the number of years he will wander with the Israelites after he becomes their deliverer.
 It’s the number of days of Jesus’ temptation.
 It’s the number of days the spies went into the Promised Land.
 It’s the number of days Jonah warns Nineveh.
 It’s the number of testing.

 What was being tested?
 Would Moses side with his kindred?
 Yes.
 Will Moses remember his God?
 Yes.
 At the end of the 40 years in the wilderness, Moses fails the test.
 I guess we’ll come to that another day.
 Today is what matters today.
 Sort of.
 We remember the past because we remember God’s goodness to us.
 We remember His promises.
 We look to the future because we know the promises will be fulfilled.

 But today?
 Today we look to Him.
 We see Him.
 We see Him in front of us.
 We see Him in us.
 We see Him at work.
 We see His love and goodness.
 We follow Him today.
 If you want to finish well, you hold fast to faith today, not the faith of yesterday or a future hope of what your faith will become.
-You need faith to face today.
+You need faith today.

 God is at work today, even though 40 years pass, even though 400 years pass.
 God is at work today.
 His goodness is still good.
 His love is still loving.

 The Israelites are moaning and groaning.
 They call out to God.
 It says that God sees them.
 It says God understands, knows, and acknowledges what’s going on.